George Double

 Sheet music and the Course Handbook (which contains essential infromation) will be available to download from here.
 People who are on the course are sent a username and password to download.

-Please print off and bring the Course Handbook and all the music for your band plus all the Core Music for your instrument/voice and bring it to the course as we won't be able to photocopy or print it.
+Please print off and bring the Course Handbook and all the music for your band plus all the Core Music for your instrument/voice and bring it to the course because we won't be able to photocopy or print it for you.

 Audio